bartosz-ziolkowski/declare-repo/README.md

 ## Acknowledgments

-This project was developed as part of a Master's thesis at the Technical University of Denmark (DTU).
+This project was developed as part of a Master's thesis at the Section for Software Systems Engineering, Department of Applied Mathematics and Computer Science, at the Technical University of Denmark (DTU).